 Law 4703/2020 that regulates public outdoor assemblies, and a new National Plan for the Management of Public Outdoor Assemblies, both introduced in January 2021, are concerning.
 The Law, among other issues, gives authorities the discretional power to disperse or prohibit assemblies.
 The Plan lacks clarity regarding the instances that allow the use of police force for the dispersal of assemblies, and this could potentially lead to an increase of such instances.
-Moreover, its guidelines about the use of surveillance demonstrations systems during concerns about data retention rules, and this could potentially be intimidating for peaceful protesters.6
+Moreover, its guidelines about the use of surveillance demonstrations systems during raise concerns about data retention rules, and this could potentially be intimidating for peaceful protesters.9

-During the country's lockdowns, the adopted measures and legislation have put the right to freedom of assembly at risk. assemblies were banned and peaceful protesters including human defenders, members of trade unions and political parties demonstrating against police violence or other serious issues that occurred during the pandemic (for example, problems in the health care system - were penalised, arrested and fined for allegedly breaching public health rules.
+During the country's lockdowns, the adopted measures and legislation have put the right to freedom of assembly at risk.
+Public assemblies were banned and peaceful including protesters human rights defenders, members of trade unions and political parties demonstrating against police violence or other serious issues that occurred during the pandemic (for example, problems in the health care system - were penalised, arrested and fined for allegedly breaching public health rules.
 On many occasions, the police used unnecessary and excessive force and made keeping safe distances from each other impossible for demonstrators.
-Likewise, detention conditions following arrests often
+Likewise, detention conditions following arrests often did not follow Covid-19 rules, as facilities were overcrowded.
+In many of these cases, police arbitrariness has not been investigated - which remains a common practice in Greece.